Drazin Inverses in Categories: Drazin Inverses in Additive Categories

 \subsection{Image-Kernel Decomposition}

-In Section \ref{sec:modules}, we mentioned that for a ring $R$ and a $R$-module $M$, an $R$-linear endomorphism $f: M \to M$ was Drazin if and only if $f$ had a ``Fitting decomposition'', which recall was that $M = \mathsf{im}(f^k) \oplus \mathsf{ker}(f^k)$ for some $k \geq 1$ \cite[Lemma 2.1.(4)]{wang2017class}.
+In Section \ref{sec:modules}, we mentioned that for a ring $R$ and an $R$-module $M$, an $R$-linear endomorphism $f: M \to M$ was Drazin if and only if $f$ had a ``Fitting decomposition'' in the sense that $M = \mathsf{im}(f^k) \oplus \mathsf{ker}(f^k)$ for some $k \geq 1$ \cite[Lemma 2.1.(4)]{wang2017class}.
 We generalize this sort of decomposition in an Abelian category and show that it is indeed equivalent to being Drazin.
+In an Abelian category $\mathbb{X}$, denote the kernel and image of an endomorphism $x: A \to A$, as follows: